How Much Does It Cost to Install or Replace a Water Heater?

 Water heater services cost $100 to $300 on average.
 Get an annual flush to extend the life of your water heater.
 Expect to pay between $75 and $200 for your annual flush to increase its longevity and ensure optimal performance for the next 12 months.

-Different brands, models, and situations will impart different signs that your water heater is failing.
+Different brands, models, and situations show different signs that your water heater is failing.
 But, in most cases, you’ll know you need a new water heater when:

 Water is rusty or discolored, or there’s a strange metallic taste